How could I start a healthy lifestyle discussion?

 - Now is the ideal time for you to advise the family that more information and support is available.
 Consider whether you can offer to manage the child, or whether referral is warranted.

 What should I say if the child is above a healthy weight?

-If the child is above the ‘healthy weight’ range, the best approach to take when explaining weight status is to stress to parents or carers that the calculation of weight status is a routine procedure used to monitor the healthy development of all children and adolescents over time.
+- Explain to parents or carers that weight status assessment is a routine procedure used to monitor the healthy development of all children and adolescents over time

 “It is difficult to tell whether a child is growing in a healthy way just by looking at them, so it’s important to measure their height and weight regularly to help monitor their growth over time.

 I’ve plotted how your child is growing on this chart.
 The chart shows he/she is above a healthy weight for their height and age.
 Have you seen your child’s growth plotted like this before?